adamgoossens/dontpanic/openshift/disconnected-operator-hub.md

 The OperatorHub comprises a few components:

 * The OpenShift Marketplace operator, under the `openshift-marketplace` namespace.
-* The OperatorHub Catalog Image, that is actually a gRPC server that is queried by the marketplace operator.
+* The OperatorHub Catalog Image.
+This is actually a gRPC server and SQLite database that is queried by the marketplace operator; this is what populates the OperatorHub section of the OpenShift Console.
 * The collection of images used by the operators in the catalog

 ## The environment